shreyaaghi/ecoRecipes/README.md

 - View and edit existing meal plans
 - Delete meal plans when no longer needed

-### 🌿 Tips & Tricks
+### 🌿 EcoFood Assistant
-- Learn about sustainable cooking practices
-- Discover ways to reduce food waste
-- Find information on seasonal and local ingredients
+- AI-powered chat interface for sustainable food guidance
-- Get tips for growing your own food
+- Get personalized advice on growing your own food
+- Discover local and seasonal ingredients
+- Learn about sustainable food practices and waste reduction
+- Interactive prompts for common questions
+- Real-time responses to your sustainability queries

 ### 🌎 Why Sustainability?
 - Educational content about sustainable food choices